 What makes Phonetics different from other festivals that are bringing as well together sound, technology and digital culture?

 Can you guide us a bit through the line-up for this year’s edition?
-What was your main idea/concept behind the selection/curation and what are the shows you are most excited about to see or to be able to bring to Phonetics?
+What was your main idea/concept behind the selection/curation, and what are the shows you are most excited about seeing or being able to bring to Phonetics Festival?

 What would be your biggest curating/programming extravaganza?

 It’s a very complicated question.
-I wanted to go with James Stinson’s resurrection and bring Drexciya live on stage.
+I wanted to go with James Stinson’s resurrection and bring Drexciya to live on stage.
 But living in the past is a dangerous concept.
-So I guess I would give Dean Blunt carte blanche, ten million dollars and see what happens.
+So I guess I would give Dean Blunt carte blanche ten million dollars and see what happens.

 You couldn’t live without…